shbhm-dev/30DaysofLEETCODE/README.md

 Left parenthesis '(' must go before the corresponding right parenthesis ')'.
 '*' could be treated as a single right parenthesis ')' or a single left parenthesis '(' or an empty string.
 An empty string is also valid.

+DAY 17 : Given a 2d grid map of '1's (land) and '0's (water), count the number of islands.
+An island is surrounded by water and is formed by connecting adjacent lands horizontally or vertically.
+You may assume all four edges of the grid are all surrounded by water.
+Input:
+11000
+11000
+00100
+00011

+Output: 3